AmmarArnt/angular-countries/README.md

 ## Challenges

 * Providing an accurate map section - Solution: Calculate the zoom level depending on country area.
-* Highlighting a country is feature request for Google Maps API (URL).
+* Highlighting a country is feature request for Google Maps API (https://issuetracker.google.com/issues/35816953).
 There was a need to find a data provider for countries borders - Solution: Using a Fusion Table API (not all countries included).
 * Main color usage in a decent way

 ## Further improvements